wp-plugins/metronet-reorder-posts/readme.txt

 If you want to use the plugin on a single post type, then we recommend extracting the "Reorder" class from the plugin and using it directly.
 We have attempted to make the class as user-friendly and adaptable as possible.

-= Why doesn't it work with pages? =
+= Does the plugin work with hierarchical post types? =

-Because pages are hierarchical and that makes things a whole lot more complicated.
-If need this functionality in future, we may add it, but in the mean time the plugin only works with non-hierarchical post-types.
+Yes, but be wary that the plugin now allows you to re-nest hierarchical items easily.

 = Does it work in older versions of WordPress? =